modulargaming/modulargaming/modulargaming/core/guide/modulargaming/module.md

 # Writing a module for Modular Gaming

-Modules are simply an addition to the Cascading Filesystem.
-A module can add any kind of file (controllers, views, classes, config files, etc.) to the filesystem available to Kohana (via Kohana::find_file).
-This is useful to make any part of your application more transportable or share able between different apps.
-For example, creating a new modeling system, a search engine, a css/js manager, etc.
+Modules are simply an addition to the [Cascading Filesystem](../kohana/files).
+A module can add any kind of file (controllers, views, classes, config files, etc.)

 ## Setup